Fakerallen/thingpark-iot-flow-js-driver/README.md

 If a device is exposing several incompatible communication protocols, then several drivers needs to be implemented, one for each.

+The programming language used in this codec is the JavaScript which is a lightweight, interpreted, just-in-time compiled programming language with first class functions.

+More precisely, the JavaScript ES5 is used as it is simple and widely supported in most communities.

 ### Thing

 The `thing` is the cloud representation of a device that can interact with the IoT Flow framework.
 It can be of two